Dear Momma San,

 I’m happy to say that we are GREAT FRIENDS NOW TOO. . .
 Great friends that can share time and space, cultures and languages, highs and lows, really we can share it all.
 Nothing is off-limits.

-Come back soon and SUBSCRIBE to this QU-EEN’s blog if you want ideas and advice for traveling through Spain and Portugal, and other parts of the world I have travelled to.
+Come back soon and SUBSCRIBE to this QU-EEN’s blog for the best of our travels through Spain and Portugal.